- 4 shares

 The comment came from someone who was actively job-hunting – his profile headline noted that he was “actively seeking” particular opportunities.

 The funny thing is, although he complained about my choice of title, it seems to have done its job.
 It led him to read at least some of my article.
-In fact, at this writing, more than 2,300 people viewed the post.
+And thousands of people have viewed the post.

 The NOT so funny thing is, his mean-spirited comment impacts his personal brand and may tarnish his reputation.